appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 Appsmith provides two sample datasets to help you connect the data and test the platform.

-1. The first database is a sample [MongoDB](/reference/datasources/querying-mongodb/) database with a collection called "movies"
+1. The first database is a sample [MongoDB](/reference/datasources/querying-mongodb/) database with a collection called "movies."
-2. The second database is a sample [PostgreSQL](/reference/datasources/querying-postgres) database with a table called "users"
+2. The second database is a sample [PostgreSQL](/reference/datasources/querying-postgres) database with a table called "users."

 The mock databases are public and shared by all users, which may result in mangled data.
 To refresh the data, the databases are automatically **reset every day**, so any updates made to these databases are temporary.